New Hampshire / Grafton County

 Is Lebanon, NH a safe place to live?

-Lebanon is considered a safe city, with a violent crime rate of only 70 incidents per 100,000 residents and a property crime rate of 1,030 per 100,000.
-Residents enjoy a low risk of violent crime, making it a reassuring option for families and individuals.
+Lebanon is considered a safe community, with a low violent crime rate of 70 incidents per 100,000 residents and a property crime chance of 1 in 97.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in New Hampshire.

 70